docjulz/professional-resume/README.md

 This was created from scratch inspired by online tutorials.

-I also have Beginner level experience using JavaScript which will be showcased on separate repositories.
+I also have junior level experience using JavaScript and Python which will be showcased on separate repositories.

+My background is in education, both formal and informal as well as museum education and digital engagement.